bob-crutchley/spring-boot-hello-world-ci/README.md

 #### Accessing Jenkins
 Jenkins will accessible from port 80 with the credentials set to admin:admin (it's best if you update this of course)

+Because we are using Docker, we are able to deploy Jenkins preconfigured with the jobs already there.

 ![Jenkins Home Page](docs/images/jenkins-home.png)

 #### Feature Branches